KMoulin/nnUnetDiff/README.md

 # nnUnetDiff

 Trained network for the automatic LV segmentation of cardiac diffusion image.
-Input of the network is a simple DWI or nDWI image, the ouput is a mask/segmentation of the LV
+Input of the network is a simple DWI or nDWI image, the ouput is a mask/segmentation of the LV.
-This package countain the trained weights of the nnUnet and a matlab and a python code to run the network as well as a set of dataset example.
+This package countain the trained weights of the nnUnet, a matlab and a python code to run the network as well as a set of dataset example.

-This has been tested only on a Windows 10 & 11 system.
+This has been tested only on Windows 10 & 11 systems.

 ## Installation
 - Install Python 3.12+